Vitamin D

 Essential for the body’s absorption of calcium, there are far fewer natural food sources for Vitamin D and therefore it is much more difficult—nigh impossible—to get the recommended amount of Vitamin D through diet alone.
 For this reason, endocrinologists like Dr. Boldo recommend Vitamin D supplements as the only effective way of ensuring you’re getting enough.

 “Vitamin D needs to come from supplements,” she says.
 “There is no consistent significant Vitamin D in food.”
-But taking 1000-2000mg a day through supplements can make up the difference.
+But taking 1000-2000 units a day through supplements can make up the difference.

 And while a little sun can help get some Vitamin D, too much direct sunlight can also lead to skin cancer.
 Vitamin D supplements carry no such risk.